← Back to ResourcesBreed Guides

 Pre-op considerations:

-- Cardiac evaluation REQUIRED before any anesthesia — chest X-ray + echo if murmur detected.
-Skipping this is dangerous in a breed with 98% MVD prevalence by age 10
+1. Cardiac evaluation is required before any anesthesia.
+Chest X-ray plus echo if a murmur is detected.
+Skipping this is dangerous in a breed with 98% MVD prevalence by age 10.

-- Pre-op bloodwork including renal/liver values, especially for seniors
+2. Pre-op bloodwork including renal and liver values, especially for seniors.

-- Stable cardiac status confirmed (Stage B1 or earlier ideal; Stage B2+ requires careful pre-op stabilization)
+3. Stable cardiac status confirmed (Stage B1 or earlier is ideal; Stage B2+ requires careful pre-op stabilization).

-- IV fluid rate must be cardiac-aware — overhydration in MVD-affected dogs can trigger congestive heart failure
+4. IV fluid rate must be cardiac-aware.
+Overhydration in MVD-affected dogs can trigger congestive heart failure.

-Calgary specialty centres (VCA Canada West, Western Veterinary Specialist Centre) for major procedures, especially senior Cavaliers.
+Calgary specialty centres (VCA Canada West, Western Veterinary Specialist Centre) handle major procedures, especially for senior Cavaliers.
 Anesthesia events for senior Cavaliers should be combined when possible to minimize cumulative cardiac stress.

 Should I get pet insurance for my Cavalier?

-- Verify the policy covers MVD specifically — some Canadian insurers exclude congenital/hereditary conditions or treat MVD as breed-specific exclusion
+1. Verify the policy covers MVD specifically.
+Some Canadian insurers exclude congenital and hereditary conditions, or treat MVD as a breed-specific exclusion.

-- Enrol BEFORE first MVD murmur detection — once a murmur is documented, MVD becomes pre-existing and is excluded.
-Many Cavaliers develop murmurs by age 5 — enrol early
+2. Enrol before the first MVD murmur is detected.
+Once a murmur is documented, MVD becomes pre-existing and is excluded.
+Many Cavaliers develop murmurs by age 5.
+Enrol early.

-- Beware breed-specific exclusions — some insurers add Cavalier-specific MVD clauses
+4. Beware breed-specific exclusions.
+Some insurers add Cavalier-specific MVD clauses.

 Why does keeping my Cavalier lean matter so much for MVD?

 Studies consistently show that overweight Cavaliers progress to clinical heart failure (Stage C) faster than lean-kept Cavaliers.
-The target body condition score (BCS) is 4–5/9 — you should be able to feel ribs easily, see a defined waist from above, and a tucked abdomen from the side.
-Most Calgary Cavaliers are 1–3 lbs overweight without owners realizing it.
+The target body condition score (BCS, a 9-point body-fat scale used by vets) is 4 to 5 out of 9.
+You should feel ribs easily, see a defined waist from above, and see a tucked abdomen from the side.
+Most Calgary Cavaliers are 1 to 3 lbs overweight without their owners realizing it.

 Practical management:

-- Weigh kibble portions on a kitchen scale (do not eyeball cups)
+• Weigh kibble portions on a kitchen scale.
+Don't eyeball cups.

-Cavalier metabolism slows around age 4–5 — caloric needs drop 15–20% even before MVD progression.
-Annual weigh-ins at vet visits, monthly home weigh-ins once Stage B2 confirmed.
+Cavalier metabolism slows around age 4 to 5.
+Caloric needs drop 15 to 20% even before MVD progression.
+Plan annual weigh-ins at vet visits, and monthly home weigh-ins once Stage B2 is confirmed.
 The single biggest lever Calgary Cavalier owners have over MVD progression is keeping the dog lean.

 Why do Cavaliers have sensitive stomachs and food allergies?

-Cavaliers have meaningfully higher rates of GI sensitivity and food allergies than most breeds — approximately 15–20% develop a food allergy or chronic sensitive stomach during their lifetime.
+Cavaliers have meaningfully higher rates of GI sensitivity and food allergies than most breeds.
+About 15 to 20% develop a food allergy or chronic sensitive stomach during their lifetime.

 Symptoms to watch:

-- Intermittent vomiting — especially yellow bile in the morning (empty stomach)
+• Intermittent vomiting, especially yellow bile in the morning on an empty stomach.

-- Itchy skin or chronic ear infections — food allergies often present as skin/ear issues, not GI
+• Itchy skin or chronic ear infections.
+Food allergies often present as skin or ear issues, not GI.

-Workup approach: rule out parasites, then a strict elimination diet (single novel protein + single carb for 8–12 weeks).
-Calgary cost: $500–$1,500 for full GI workup including bloodwork and stool tests, plus prescription hydrolyzed or limited-ingredient diet ($90–$140 per bag).
+Workup approach: rule out parasites first, then run a strict elimination diet (single novel protein plus single carb for 8 to 12 weeks).
+Calgary cost: $500 to $1,500 for a full GI workup including bloodwork and stool tests, plus a prescription hydrolyzed or limited-ingredient diet ($90 to $140 per bag).

-Cavaliers with both food allergies AND MVD need a diet that is both hypoallergenic AND low-sodium — work with your cardiologist + GI specialist to find a compatible option.
+Cavaliers with both food allergies AND MVD need a diet that is both hypoallergenic AND low-sodium.
+Work with your cardiologist and GI specialist to find a compatible option.

 What should I keep on hand for a Cavalier emergency?